Thanks to Keeps for sponsoring this video! Head to https://keeps.com/legit for 50% off your first order of Keeps hair loss treatment!

 So it's getting stuck open.
 What there is our valve coming down, so it didn't snap there.
 You can see it creeping up right now.
 There we go wow.

 We got to see the valve pop up, so it's not getting stuck when it's trying to open it's getting stuck on the way up when it's trying to close all right.
 So, let's open the valve back up then.
 Okay, just like that, i got ta say this: guy doesn't even look that dirty, but we're gon na spray it anyway all right.
 This has been sitting for about 10-15 minutes.
+Let's spin, this around.
+Okay, all right.
+I've spun this around quite a few times we're not getting any of the click anymore, so that might have done the trick just like the last time.
+Yep we're getting nothing all right.

 Okay, let's try this one more time.
 Yeah, it's not going to do it.
 We're good just need to prime the fuel there.
 We go sweet, it's back all right, let's get it outside for its maiden voyage and then i got ta get something for the engine: stop it wiper blade and uh.